Copenhagen (København), Denmark

 From 1960 to 1980 many families with kids moved away from the inner city to the suburbs.
 A newly comprehensive renovation of the residential areas in inner Copenhagen makes it attractive for the families to move back again.

 Copenhagen was hit by several major catastrophes during the 17th century.
-A plague killed 1/3 of the population in 1711.
-Major fires burned down most of Copenhagen in 1728, and again in 1795.
+A plague killed nearly 1/3 of the population in 1711.
+Major fires burned down most of Copenhagen in 1728, and again in 1794 and 1795.
+The fire of 1795 was particularly devastating and destroyed most of the city core.
+As a result, there are very few remaining buildings dating to the medieval period.
 The English bombed Copenhagen in 1807 which destroyed most of buildings from the Middel Ages.

 In 1521 farmer families from the Netherlands were invited by King Christian II to move to Denmark, and live on the island of Amager.
 The Dutch build a colony and began farming vegetables, and the town "Store Magleby" became the center of island affairs.